madpilot78/ports-midori-overlay/README.md

 I could not find any upstream documentation on how to properly build.

-This ports actually build a working and usable browser, but it just looks like a firefox nightly build.
+This ports actually builds a working and usable browser, but it just looks like a firefox nightly build.

 If anyone wants to try to make it work properly this could be a good starting point.